DOSull/Spatial-Analysis-and-Modelling/README.md

 ## Labs
 Lab sessions follow the lecture sessions and will cover related practical topics.
 Only four sessions have an associated assessed assignment, but you should attend all labs and particpate fully to broaden your knowledge of GIScience methods and tools as any of the approaches covered may prove useful for you in other parts of the program.

+### Software
+Most of the lab work will be completed in the [*R*](https://www.r-project.org/) programming language for statistical computing, using various packages tailored to spatial analysis work. *R*

+We will use *R* from the [*RStudio*](https://www.rstudio.com/) environment which makes managing work more straightforward.

+Both *R* and *RStudio* are available on the lab computers.
+Both are freely downloadable for use on your own computer (they work on all three major platforms).
+We can take a look if you are having issues with your installation, but are likely to suggest that you uninstall and reinstall.
+In some cases problems might arise from different versions of key packages, in which case you will have to work with the lab machine versions as we can't support multiple versions across different platforms.

 ## Course learning objectives (CLOs)
 1. Articulate the theoretical and practical considerations in the application of spatial analysis methods and spatial modelling
 2. Prepare, manipulate, analyse, and display spatial data